bigmlcom/python/docs/local_resources.rst

 environment, any attempt to download the information will raise a condition asking the user to set these variables.

+If a connection with no ``storage`` information is provided, then the models will never be stored in your local file system, and will be retrieved from BigML's API each time the local model is instantiated.

 Ensembles and composite objects, like Fusions, need more than one resource to be downloaded and stored locally for the class to work.
 In this case, the class needs all the component models,